linode/docs/docs/websites/secure-website-lets-encrypt-acme-sh/index.md

 This job will check for certificates coming up for expiry and will renew them.

-You can instruct acme.sh to automatically install the certificates to a location readable by your web server, and to reload the web server post-renewal, so it's completely automated.
+You can instruct acme.sh to automatically install the certificates to a location readable by your web server, and to reload the web server after renewal, so it's completely automated.

 When you issue a certificate, append the following options: